rukayatbolaumar/ADIDAS-SALES-PROJECT/README.md

 # ADIDAS 2021-SALES-PROJECT
 The Adidas sales dataset is a collection of data that includes information on the sales of Adidas products.
-This type of dataset may include details such as the number of units sold, the total sales revenue, the location of the sales, the type of product sold, and any other relevant information.
+The dataset includes details such as the number of units sold, the total sales revenue, the location of the sales, the type of product sold, and any other relevant information.

 Each row represents an Invoice for a unique Retailer.
 The columns in the dataset are as follows:
 Retailer,	Retailer ID,	Invoice, Date,	Region,	State	,City,	Product,	Price per Unit,	Units Sold,	Total Sales,	Operating Profit,	Operating Margin,	Sales Method.